 Designed for individuals with an Associate of Arts degree in Business from a Colorado community college, this program allows you to study at the Sturm Collaboration Campus in Castle Rock while earning your bachelor's degree from Colorado State University.
-Featuring a blend of in-person and online courses, this AACSB-accredited program gives you the opportunity to graduate from CSU’s renowned College of Business and earn the same degree as students on the CSU – Fort Collins campus.
+Offered in a hybrid format, this AACSB-accredited program gives you the opportunity to graduate from CSU’s renowned College of Business and earn the same degree as students on the CSU – Fort Collins campus.

 What do accountants do?

 Accountants and financial professionals frequently hold positions of significant trust and authority within the organizations they serve.
 Nearly all modern businesses rely on detailed accounting information to communicate value to stakeholders, attract investment, manage financial resources, and make tactical decisions in the fast-moving business world.